Is It Safe to Travel to Lebanon in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks from violent crime and kidnapping, particularly in southern Lebanon and refugee settlements where security is tenuous.
+Solo travelers face extreme risks of kidnapping and crime, particularly in areas like Dahiyeh and southern Beirut, where safety is severely compromised.

 Business Travelersvery high